Sex Discrimination Act 1984: Outcomes

+Amendments

+Sex Discrimination Amendment Act 1991

 In 1991, the Sex Discrimination Amendment Act 1991 amended the Marriage Act 1961 to equalise the marriageable age of both males and females at 18 years, subject to "exceptional circumstances".
 Previously the marriageable age was set at 16 for females and 18 for males.

+Sex Discrimination Amendment (Pregnancy and Work) Bill 2003

 The rights and responsibilities of pregnant and potentially pregnant workers in the workplace were clarified by the Sex Discrimination Amendment (Pregnancy and Work) Act 2003.
 The foundational case on this issue is Hickie v Hunt & Hunt (1998) in which the plaintiff complained of less favourable treatment in the workplace following her maternity leave.